sjml/srhc-template/README.md

     * Two-paned navigation with responsive layout that enables easy reading straight through the website
     * Toggleable Light and Dark themes (or default to the system's preferred theme)
     * Pre-generates compressed Brotli and GZipped versions of compressible files, along with the Apache `.htaccess` file to serve them correctly.
 (Overkill?
 Yes.
 But fun overkill.)
     * All 100s in Lighthouse!
-(Except the front page; see below.)
+(Usually.
+It can be a little moody.)
   * **Bads:**
     * There are two custom widgets (the table of contents toggle and the theme selector) that are, at the moment, non-accessible.
 I don't know enough about accessibility to really tackle this, but it's on my list.
     * The CSS is a little over-engineered at the moment.
 The final output file is fairly small, which is nice, but the SCSS files are a bit sprawling.
-    * Front page fails to get all 100s in Lighthouse becuase the cover is a JPEG file instead of something like WebP.
-An easy enough fix if I wanted to go all-in on WebP, but I don't just yet, and supporting multiple image formats would complicate at least one of the markup or the build.
 * _**E-Books**_
   * **Goods:**
     * Builds in all(?) popular formats: ePub for the most featureful layout and color stuff, and azw3/mobi for Kindles.